 We went the opposite way at 7am and immediately ascended 700m from the village.
 Then down a little and up another 1,000m.
 The total elevation gain in a short time was 1,800m to a kharka and a simple teahouse at 3,350m.
 During the last two hours of our ascent it started to rain again.
 The walking in the rain and clouds is getting old.
 This evening though, there was no rain so hopefully the weather will change.

 At lunch we stopped at an animal shelter that was also a camp for an old man and his grandson.
 It was one of the filthiest spots that I have ever seen humans living in.
-On the one side of the shelter, a stable for the cows.
+On one side of the shelter, a stable for the cows.
 The cows standing and lying in their own shit as cows tend to do.
 Right next to it, on the other side of the small shelter, the old man’s bed, fire and food scattered all around.
 We were invited in and it was difficult to find a shit free spot to sit in.
 The stench was oppressive.
 Sangey had some water left over form making butter, which gave him stomach problems later.
 The offer of a lunch or any food in this place was a non-starter for me.
 The man was very nice and sold us some milk and tea.
 What a spot though…

 Once we got to the teahouse at 3,350m, we needed to sort out where I would sleep as we had no tent.
 This was not a standard teahouse but a large barn with a fireplace in the middle for the porters.
-Since we run into another group (camped outside in the mud and rain) the shelter was full of rowdy porters drinking rakshi in a thick smoke from the fire stove.
+Since we run into another group (camped outside in the mud and rain) the shelter was full of rowdy porters from that group drinking rakshi in a thick smoke from the fire stove.
 I had some of the rakshi as well and it was actually quite good, sweet in taste and smooth.
 The large group camping outside was from the Canadian Himalayan Holidays.
 They looked rather miserable camped in the rain in the mud in wet tents.
 Everything was soaked as they camped in the rain we had during the last few days and did not have a chance to dry off.
 It was nice to speak with someone in full sentences.

 I ended up sleeping in the only room that belonged to the teahouse keeper.
 He was kind enough to rent it out to me for the night.
 The main hall of the shelter had around 40 men piled into it.
 In the evening the porters were making quite a racket.
 The night was loud with snoring, harking, talking.
 Tomorrow, we apparently have a long day with a 900m ascent.